brett-baudin-consulting/uMdali/README.md

 ## For Local Use: Running with Docker

+**If you have any issues getting either the prerequistes installed or the application itself installed please post in the Discussions or create a new Issue and we will do our best to help you out.**

 This guide walks you through deploying the uMdali application using Docker, a popular containerization platform.
 Docker simplifies the setup process by packaging the application and its environment into containers.
 Follow these steps to get started:

 ### Prerequisites